pypa/setuptools/docs/deprecated/resource_extraction.rst

 This means that most of the tools expect package resources to be "real" files.

-There are a few occasions however that packages are loaded in a different way (e.g. from a zip file), which is incompatible with the assumptions mentioned above.
+There are a few occasions however that packages are loaded in a different way (e.g., from a zip file), which is incompatible with the assumptions mentioned above.
 Moreover, a package developer may also include non-extension native libraries or other files that C extensions may expect to be able to access.